protogia/protogia.github.io/content/blog/formula1-gp-brazil-preview-2025.md

 {{</details>}}

-{{< plotly json="/plotly/formula1-gp-brazil-preview-2025/plotly_chart_7.json" >}}
+{{< plotly json="/plotly/formula1-gp-brazil-preview-2025/plotly_chart_10.json" >}}

 As you can see by hovering above the vertical dash-lines there were three situations that caused a red flag (lap 11,31, 43).
 All teams decided to take the red flag in lap 31 to make a pit stop and change tires.
-Because of the beginning rain in lap 26, 5 drivers took the decision to use the wet compound.
-This could have been the wrong decision as they could have lost time but because of the red flag in lap 31 all drivers had the chance to take the intermediate compund tyres again.
+Because of the beginning rain in lap 26, 5 drivers took the decision to use the wet compound and 9 drivers took a pitstop for Intermeidate Compound Tyres.
+This could have been the wrong decision as lost time the remainging drivers like Verstappen decided to keep the first sample of tyres as long as possible.
+Because of the high probability that under these conditions a red flag phase would force the drivers to do an extra pit stop, this decision gave those drivers an advantage.

-In the next plot we will try to compare the average laptime with the Intermediate Compound Tyres and the Wet Compound Tires and moreover evaluating the pit stop time of these drivers.
+Anyway some fortune belongs to the race but we should take a closer look on the decision to use the Wet Compound Tyres and so we should try to check how this option could effect the race.
+In the next plot we compare the average laptime with the Intermediate Compound Tyres and the Wet Compound Tyres and moreover evaluating the pit stop time of these drivers.

 ## Analysing Laptime Performence per Driver

-{{<details title="Code and Output">}}
+{{<details title="Show code">}}

 ```python
 # drivers that used wet compound